Using birth-death processes to infer tumor subpopulation structure from live-cell imaging drug screening data: Data and model formulation

-The expression in the previous display assumes that the cellular population is homogeneous.
-However, most cellular populations have some heterogeneity present.
-To include this heterogeneity assume that there are $S$ distinct subpopulations and that under $d$ units of the drug, the number of cells in population $i$ at time $t$ is given by
+For a heterogeneous cell population, each subpopulation is assumed to follow the aforementioned growth model with subpopulation-specific parameters $\alpha_i$ and $(b_i,E_i,m_i)$.
+Assume there are $S$ distinct subpopulations.
+Then, under drug dose $d$, the number of cells in population $i$ at time $t$ is given by

-In the above display $\alpha_i$ is the subpopulation specific cellular growth rate in the absence of the drug and $H(\cdot;b_i,E_i,m_i)$ is the subpopulation specific dose response Hill function, and we denote it as $H_i(\cdot)$ for simplicity.
-The initial population size is $f_i(0)=np_i$ where $n$ is the known initial total population and $p_i$ is the unknown initial fraction of population $i$.
-We can then write the total population at time $t$ by
+To ease notation, the dose-response function $H(\cdot;b_i,E_i,m_i)$ for population $i$ will be denoted by $H_i(\cdot)$ in what follows.
+The initial size of population $i$ is $f_i(0)=np_i$, where $n$ is the known initial total population size and $p_i$ is the unknown initial fraction of population $i$.
+The total population size at time $t$ is then given by

-In order to develop a statistical model for the observed data $\mathbf{x}$, we assume independent additive mean zero Gaussian noise for each observation.
-Based on the variance in the data, PhenoPop assume a high variance when there is low drug concentration and the cells are allowed to grow for a long time and otherwise use a lower variance.
-In particular, we define the variance as